tausifislamsheik/Knowledge-Cafe/README.md

 ---

+## 🧠 Use Cases

+- 📖 Reading tech or educational blog posts
+- ⏲️ Tracking how much time you’ve spent reading
+- 🔖 Bookmarking useful articles for future reference
+- 🛠 Practicing basic React concepts

+---

 ## 🚀 Features

-- 📰 Displays a list of blog posts
+- 📰 List of blog posts loaded dynamically from JSON
+- 🧩 Each post is displayed as a reusable React component
-- ⏱️ Tracks total reading time
+- ⏱️ Real-time reading time tracker (adds up when clicking "Mark as Read")
-- 📌 Bookmark feature for saving posts
+- 📌 Bookmark functionality with duplicate warning handling
-- ⚛️ Built using functional components and React hooks
+- 🔄 State lifting and prop drilling are used for state management
-- 💻 Clean and responsive UI with CSS
+- 🔥 Interactive UI with dynamic updates

 ---